MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 * Results are reported in terms of adjusted p-values, confidence regions, and test statistic cutoffs.
 * The procedures are directly applicable to identifying differentially expressed genes in DNA microarray experiments.

-## 1. Introduction

-R Programming offers a set of builtin function and libraries (i.e. base, ggplot2, leaflet, lattice) to build data visualizations and present data analysis results.
-In this tutorial, you will learn the steps to create common as well as advanced visualizations in R using the base and some ggplot2 functions.

-## 2. Data download

-For this tutorial we will use the  Gene expression dataset from **Golub et al.** and the R Bioconductor package for **Resampling-based multiple hypothesis testing: multtest**.

-* The **multtest** package includes non-parametric bootstrap and permutation resampling-based multiple testing procedures (including empirical Bayes methods) for controlling the family-wise error rate (FWER), generalized family-wise error rate (gFWER), tail probability of the proportion of false positives (TPPFP), and false discovery rate (FDR).
-Several choices of bootstrap-based null distribution are implemented (centered, centered and scaled, quantile-transformed).
-Single-step and step-wise methods are available.
-Tests based on a variety of t- and F-statistics (including t-statistics based on regression parameters from linear and survival models as well as those based on correlation parameters) are included.
-* When probing hypotheses with t-statistics, users may also select a potentially faster null distribution which is multivariate normal with mean zero and variance covariance matrix derived from the vector influence function.
-* Results are reported in terms of adjusted p-values, confidence regions and test statistic cutoffs.
-* The procedures are directly applicable to identifying differentially expressed genes in DNA microarray experiments.

 #### Installing multtest Bioconductor package: